How to plant tulips | Planting Tulips in Containers

 Are tulips perennial or annual?
-The answer is… it depends

-Ready to plant?
+Want some blooms for your yard?
 Browse our Bulb Shop →

 Note: Our farm is in Virginia, but these guidelines apply to many regions across the U.S. Adjust timing and expectations for your local climate, soil drainage, and deer pressure.